balqui/prefscript/docs/doc_v1.md

 Author: Jose L Balcazar, ORCID 0000-0003-4248-4528

-Documentation for version: 2.0
+Documentation for version: 1.2

 Copyleft: MIT License (https://en.wikipedia.org/wiki/MIT_License)

-A Python-based environment to explore and experiment with partial recursive functions; naturally doubles as a (stateless, purely functional) programming language, although it is not intended to be used much as such.
+A Python-based environment to explore and experiment with partial recursive functions; naturally doubles as a (purely functional) programming language, although it is not intended to be used much as such.

-### Installation

-The usual options should work: pipx (less fussy), pip (which might complain about breaking system packages), or uv.
-Version 2.0 offers only functionality compatible with pipx, a feature in which it differs from V1.*.

-The install command will create a command `prefscript` that you can call from the command line.
-It is suggested that your very first call is `prefscript --help`.

 <!---